-- The move by the American Medical Assn. board means that one-third of adults and 17% of children in the U.S. have a medical condition that requires treatment
+- The move by the AMA board means that one-third of adults and 17% of children in the U.S. have a medical condition that requires obesity treatment.

-- Studies have found that more than half of obese patients have never been told by a medical professional they need to lose weight
+- Studies have found that more than half of obese patients have never been told by a medical professional that they need to lose weight.

-- The AMA, which voted for the change on Tuesday, concurs, saying they hope their decision will prompt greater communication between doctors and patients
+- The AMA, which voted for the change, concurs, saying they hope their decision will prompt greater communication between doctors and patients.

-- If obesity is thought of as a disease, insurance companies will be more supportive of obese people, researchers will pursue the problem more aggressively, public health efforts to curb obesity will be strengthened, and individual clinicians
+- If obesity is thought of as a disease, insurance companies will be more supportive of obese people, researchers will pursue the problem more aggressively, and public health efforts to curb obesity will be strengthened.

-- Obesity is associated with a range of health problems, including high blood pressure, diabetes, cardiovascular disease and an increased risk for cancer
+- Obesity is associated with a range of health problems, including high blood pressure, diabetes mellitus, coronary artery disease, sleep apnea, polycystic ovary syndrome in women, and an increased risk for cancer.

-- Telling all obese people that they have a disease could end up reducing their sense of control over their ability to change their diet and exercise patterns.
-As experience with addictions has shown, giving people the sense that they suffer from a disease that is out of their control can become self-defeating
+- Telling all obese people they have a disease could end up reducing their sense of control over their ability to change their diet and exercise or physical activity patterns.
+As experience with addictions has shown, giving people the sense that they suffer from a disease that is out of their control can become self-defeating.

 - This becomes a lifestyle and societal problem for the vast majority of obese people.
-Look at the proliferation of chemicals, additives, and GMO foods the American public is subject to.
-Other nations have GMO foods labeled as such by law.
+Look at the proliferation of chemicals, additives, and GMO (genetically modified organisms) foods the American public is subject to; other nations have GMO foods labeled as such by law.

 - Why is America suffering from this “disease”?

 - People who are impoverished generally don’t have access to or can’t afford properly balanced diets.
 They also may not have access to proper nutritional information either, and the food that is readily available to them tends to have a highly disproportionate amount of carbs.